 In this particular seascape, I wanted to have the Sunset to the side.
 That way, it would cast an amazing red tone on the side of the rocks in the foreground.
-I was expecting a sky on fire so I decided to shoot a long exposure with filters to add some motion to the water.
+I was expecting a sky on fire so I decided to shoot a long exposure to add some motion to the water.

 This is a shot of the Sierra de Tramuntana, in Mallorca (Spain).
 I don't go there often, but when I do, the mountains are always willing to surprise me with something special.